wagtail/rfcs/text/100-headless-support.md

 ## Feature-by-feature review

-Based on feature definitions from [Are we headless yet?](https://areweheadlessyet.wagtail.org/).
+Started from feature definitions of [Are we headless yet?](https://areweheadlessyet.wagtail.org/), expanded as appropriate

 | Feature                                                                                   | Goal in Wagtail core | Current status     |
 | ----------------------------------------------------------------------------------------- | -------------------- | ------------------ |